The London 10,000 starts and finishes in St James’s Park and uses Green Park as its assembly area

 Runners will pass Admiralty Arch, Nelson’s Column, St Paul’s Cathedral, Mansion House, Bank of England, Leadenhall Market, The Monument, Millennium Bridge, Tate Gallery, Cleopatra’s Needle, London Eye, Big Ben, Houses of Parliament and Westminster Abbey.
 It is also hoped that Buckingham Palace will act as the backdrop for both the start and finish.

-Registration for 2014 has now closed, please contact the fundraising team to book your place for 2015 at email@example.com.
+To book your place for 2015 at firstname.lastname@example.org.

 I want to find out more about this event

 Whether you want to sign up to the challenge as a run or jog, you can sign up to the challenge as an individual and you will have support every step of the way, or with a team of friends, family, or colleagues.
 If you haven’t already got your place booked, visit BUPA London 10,000 to register.

 We want your fundraising to be as fun and easy as possible and are here to help you as much as we can.
 We are here to provide unlimited support, encouragement and advice throughout your training and before the challenge.
 Read more about how we will support your running challenge.

 Charity fundraising websites such as JustGiving or Virgin Money Giving are really quick to set up, and donations that are made through your page will come directly to us.
 Click on any of the links below to create your own customisable page and set your fundraising target.
 For any money that your collect offline, there are various ways that you can pay it in - find out how.

 Paper sponsorship forms are a great way of collecting cash donations.
 If you feel that most of your money raised will come in this way, then request a sponsorship form from our fundraising team.
 There are several ways you can send your money to us - find out how.